smile

 of graphical marks (e.g., points or bars).
 The specification is

 based on Vega-Lite.
-The
+In a web browser,

-Vega-Lite compiler automatically produces visualization components
+the Vega-Lite compiler automatically produces visualization components

 including axes, legends, and scales.
 It then determines properties